RayBenefield/hermes/worklog.md

 # Work Log

+## #62

+Essentially the same as the prior session as I did a double.
+It was absolutely painful.

 ## #61

 I spent so long debugging the chain of events in order to properly get things